AlambekG/mazeSolver/README.md

 After launching, you will be presented with a graphical interface showcasing the maze and options to solve it.

----

-Enjoy solving mazes with our Maze Solver application, and explore the fascinating world of graph search algorithms!

 <div style="display: flex; justify-content: space-between;">
     <img src="/Astar.png" alt="Astar approach" width="250">